 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-Set in 2 Mongolian yurts in a large field with veg patch, wooded area, poly tunnel and compost loos.
-We have a wind turbine for power and water comes from a bore hole.
+Set in 2 Mongolian yurts in a large field with veg patch, wooded area and poly tunnel.
+We have solar panels for power and compost loos

 The children are involved in practical activities including cooking & gardening as well as creative activities.
 They have access to outside all day, whatever the weather.
 This a place where we discover children's potential and help them to achieve it.